-The brand new 50km Love My Sport Catchment Ultra starts at 6:30am on the corner of Nae Nae Road and Kopikopiko Road in the northern Wairarapa.
+The 50km Catchment Ultra starts at 6:30am.
 Participants in the Ultra will be transported by bus from Race HQ (Ferry Reserve, Ballance) to the start of their event.

-Running on top of the Tararuas next to the water catchment area on the undulating South Range Road and then through the windfarm on North Range Road (following the same route as the Tilt Renewables North Range Traverse for the last 25km), makes for a beautifully scenic run.
-The stunning vistas and easy terrain underfoot for most of the way, should add up to a very enjoyable Ultramarathon.
+Running on top of the Tararuas next to the water catchment area on the undulating South Range Road and then through the windfarm on North Range Road (following the same route as the North Range Traverse for the last 25km), makes for a beautifully scenic run.
+The stunning vistas and easy terrain underfoot for most of the way, combine to offer a very enjoyable ultramarathon experience.
 Once you reach the woolshed on Hall Block Road, it is only another 5.5km of steep descent to the bottom of Hall Block Road, from where a short stretch along Gorge Road takes you back to the finish at the Ferry Reserve.
 Relax and grab some sustenance while you wait for the afternoon prize giving.

-Cut-off times: The cut-off time for the event is 3pm, giving participants in the Love My Sport Catchment Ultra 8.5 hours to finish the race.
-Participants who have not reached the 25km point at the Pahiatua Track after 5 hours (by 11:30am) will not be allowed to continue with the second half of the race.
+Cut-off times: The cut-off time for the event is 3pm, giving participants in the Catchment Ultra 8.5 hours to finish the race.
+Participants who have not reached the 25km point at the Pahiatua Track after 5 hours (by 11:30am) will not be allowed to continue the second half of the race.

-Entries into the Love My Sport Catchment Ultra up to Sunday 20 August 2017 include free bus transport to the start of the event at Nae Nae Road.
+Pre-entries into the Catchment Ultra include free bus transport to the start of the event.
 (Please indicate whether you intend making use of this free service when you enter.)

 Late entries do not include bus transport.

 Parking and transport